What is the Alaska Professional Communicators Memorial Scholarship?

 What is the next application deadline?

 Applications must arrive or be postmarked by April 4 of each year.
-The 2017 contest entries are now closed.
+The 2019 scholarship entries are now open.

 What are you looking for in a candidate?

 - We are looking for currently enrolled college students with promise in journalism or public communications fields, and the likelihood that the student will enter these fields.

 - The scholarship has usually been given to a student beyond freshman year, since often it is difficult to focus on a professional goal when beginning a college education.

 - This scholarship is not for high school students.

 - We are seeking a student who truly needs the scholarship – a student to whom the money would make a real difference.

 - We are looking for a student who is progressing well scholastically.
 Grades are NOT the primary consideration.
 Subjective evaluations by the student’s instructors or employers are more important.

 - The scholarship is open to men and women students majoring in any phase of public communications, including journalism, public relations, advertising, radio/television, video, and print.